department-of-veterans-affairs/voicebot/research/2023-04-User Test Plan C: C1 and C2/research-Test Plan C1/research-Test Plan C1.md

 ## Methodology
 ### Moderated Usability Test
 The research will consist of 7 moderated remote usability test sessions using the Zoom platform.
 The test will include a moderator, a notetaker, a visual technician, and observers.
-The visual technician will display information that the Veterans will need to perform each task; this  technician will also dial a telephone number to the Dialoflow Voicebot protoype via the Zoom platform so that the Vetaran can interact with the Voicebot.

 ### Location
 The user research sessions will be will be held remotely via the Zoom platform.

 ### Artifacts
-Voicebot Prototype Phone Number: (203) 680-8708
+Voicebot Prototype Phone Number: TBD

 [Voicebot User Test Plan C1 Conversation Guide](https://github.com/department-of-veterans-affairs/voicebot/blob/master/research/2023-04-User%20Test%20Plan%20C:%20C1%20and%20C2/research-Test%20Plan%20C1/Test%20Plan%20C1%20Conversation%20Guide.md)